ConductionNL/verzoeken/DESIGN.md

 LIKE pattern matching always covers the entire string.
 Therefore, if it's desired to match a sequence anywhere within a string, the pattern must start and end with a percent sign.

-To match a literal underscores or percentage signs without matching other characters, the respective character in pattern must be preceded by a backlash.
+To match a literal underscore or percent sign without matching other characters, the respective character in pattern must be preceded by a backlash.

 ## Kubernetes

 ### Loadbalancers
 We no longer provide a load balancer per component, since this would require a IP address per component (and ipv 4 addresses are in short supply).
 Instead we make components available as an internal service.
-A central load balancer could then be used to provide several apiï¿½s in one
+A central load balancer could then be used to provide several api’s in one

 ### server naming
 A component is (speaking in kubernetes terms) a service that is available at a name corresponding to its designation